 It’s also nice to walk around the La Jolla Shores business district, though it is significantly smaller.

-Certain La Jolla beaches are swimmable, while others are not.
-The best swimming places are La Jolla Cove and La Jolla Shores beaches.
+Most of La Jolla’s beaches are swimmable.
+The best places to swim are La Jolla Cove and La Jolla Shores beaches.

 Is La Jolla Beach free?